anaelChardan/dotfiles/README.md

-punctual zsh
-oh my zsh
+# My Dotfiles!

+I'm using debian with i3wm as windows manager.

+- Alacritty as terminal with zsh inside tmux.

+To reproduce my config you need:
+- "oh-my-zsh" with "punctual zsh" theme.
-i3 lock fancy multimonitor
+- i3lock fancy multimonitor for locking your computer

-plugins tmux
+I'm using some GUI to manage some basic things:

-For FileSystem -> SpaceFM
+- For FileSystem -> SpaceFM
-For Wifi -> wicd
+- For Wifi -> wicd
-For Bluetooth -> Blueman
+- For Bluetooth -> Blueman